-The Directive requires that data capture be at least 90 %.
-The European Commission have subsequently released Guidance ^[13] that allows for 5 % maintenance time and stipulates that data capture should be at least 85 %.
+2008/50/EC requires that data capture be at least 90 %.
+The European Commission have subsequently released Guidance [12] that allows for 5 % maintenance time and stipulates that data capture should be at least 85 %.
 While there are data capture criteria for initial equivalence testing, there are no data capture criteria for on-going equivalence tests.
-There were no significant problems with any of the instruments, and they all had a data capture rate greater than 85 %.
+There were no significant problems with any of the instruments, and they all had a data capture rate greater than 85 % after accounting for the London Marylebone Digitels being brought online in March 2022 and a leaking roof at London Teddington requiring the BAMs to be temporarily removed from site.